Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

-To prove the feasibility of the union of optimum solutions to all patterns of $\mc{H}$, we need to show that for any edge $st$ of $H$ there is an $s\to t$ path in the union.
+For the second part, consider any solutions $N'_E$ to the patterns $H_E\in\mc{H}$.
+We need to show that for every edge $st$ of $H$ there is an $s\to t$ path in the union $\bigcup_{H_E\in\mc{H}} N'_E$.
 As $N$ is a feasible solution to $H$, it contains an $s\to t$ path $P\subseteq N$.
 Consider the sequence $P_1,P_2,\ldots,P_\ell$ of subpaths of~$P$, such that the edges of each subpath belong to the same edge set of $\mc{E}$ and the subpaths are of maximal length under this condition.
 We construct a sequence $t_0,t_1,\ldots, t_\ell$ of terminals from these subpaths as follows.
 As it has maximal length, the endpoints of each subpath $P_i$ is either a Steiner vertex that is also a boundary vertex of $\mc{E}$, or a terminal (e.g.\ $s$ and $t$).
 First we set $t_0=s$.
 For any $i\geq 1$, let $E\in\mc{E}$ be the set that contains the edges of~$P_i$.
 If the last vertex of $P_i$ is a terminal, then $t_i$ is that terminal, while if the last vertex is a Steiner vertex $v$, then $t_i$ is the terminal that the path $P_v$ included in $N_E$ connects to.
 If the first vertex of $P_i$ is a terminal, then clearly it is equal to $t_{i-1}$.
 Moreover, if the first vertex of $P_i$ is a Steiner vertex $v$, then by construction the graph $N_E$ contains the reverse $t_{i-1}\to v$ path of $P_v$.
 Thus $N_E$ contains a $t_{i-1}\to t_i$ path, and so the pattern $H_E$ contains the edge~$t_{i-1}t_i$.
-Therefore the union $\bigcup_{E\in\mc{E}} N_E$ contains a $t_0\to t_\ell$ path via the intermediate terminals $t_i$ where $i\in\{1,\ldots,\ell-1\}$.
+This implies that also any arbitrary solution $N'_E$ to $H_E$ contains a $t_{i-1}\to t_i$ path, and therefore the union $\bigcup_{E\in\mc{E}} N'_E$ of arbitrary solutions contains a $t_0\to t_\ell$ path via the intermediate terminals $t_i$ where $i\in\{1,\ldots,\ell-1\}$.
 As $t_0=s$ and $t_\ell=t$, this means that the union is feasible for $H$.